soerr/UnturnedDocumentation/Rocket/permissions.md

 ```

 ### Video Tutorial
-Learn how to add ranks and permissions to your Unturned server with Rocket
+Learn how to add ranks and permissions to your Unturned server with Rocket.

 [video=30a4e3e7-7fb2-47e2-a225-2927f1e584c8]